 More than half of millennials expect to be millionaires someday.
 The reality?
 Many aren’t on track to achieve that goal.

-That’s the sobering conclusion from a piece published this week by “The Economist.”
+That’s the sobering conclusion from a piece published by “The Economist.”
 It’s not just poor savings habits that are derailing young workers.
 Millennials have the deck stacked against them, according to the Brookings Institution: They are less wealthy than prior generations, grappling with higher student debt burdens, and have had to navigate a rocky career journey because of the 2007-2009 recession.

 But there are actions you can take to give yourself the best possible chance of achieving a seven-figure portfolio for retirement.
 Following these four steps can help set you up for success:

-Whether you target a specific dollar figure or a broader goal of financial independence, the first step is to identify why you’re saving—and what your real goal should be.
+Whether you target a specific dollar figure or a broader goal of financial independence, the first step is to identify why you’re saving — and what your real goal should be.

 “Figure out why you want that $1 million in the first place,” says Grant Sabatier, creator of the Millennial Money blog and author of “Financial Freedom,” who became a self-made millionaire in less than six years.